ypcd/forwarder-go/README.md

-# gforwarder
+# forwarder-go
 A high-performance network forwarder developed in go language.

-gforwarder is a high-performance network forwarder developed in go language.
+forwarder-go is a high-performance network forwarder developed in go language.

 Support tcp protocol.